networknext/next/docs/setup_prerequisites.md

 I recommend OpenVPN Connect: http://openvpn.net/client/

-Later on, we're going to secure your network next instance such that the REST APIs, portal and relay are only accessible from your VPN IP address.
+Later on, we're going to secure your network next instance such that the REST APIs, portal and relays are only accessible from your VPN IP address.

 ## 2. Register domain